 Pick the appropriate link.
 I will talk through what to do if you are using Windows.
 If you are using a Macintosh click here for a page with instructions on how to download and install Java for the Mac.
 If you are using Linux I assume you don't need much help and you can just click on the Linux download and follow the instructions from their.

 To download and install the Java Platform Standard Edition Development Kit.

-- From the page http://www.oracle.com/technetwork/java/javase/downloads/index.html click on the "Download JDK" button in the Java SE 7u45 table near the top.
-(Note, the update number may be something different than 25.
+- From the page http://www.oracle.com/technetwork/java/javase/downloads/index.html click on the "Download JDK" button in the Java SE 8u101 / 8u102 table near the top.
+(Note, the update number may be something different than 101/102.
 Don't worry, about that number.
-You do not need JavaFX, Java EE, or Netbeans (unless you want to use that IDE.))
+You do not need JavaFX, Java EE, or Netbeans (unless you want to use that IDE.)

 - Select your platform.
 (Weird fact: The License Agreement includes Section Restrictions 3 which states "You acknowledge that Software is not designed, licensed or intended for use in the design, construction, operation or maintenance of any nuclear facility. " Earlier versions of Java include restrictions on using Java for software intended "for use in on-line control of aircraft, air traffic, aircraft navigation or aircraft communications.")

 - After downloading click the file icon to start the installer if it does not start automatically.

-- After downloading and installing Java I recommend also downloading and installing Eclipse, a powerful, but complex IDE OR BlueJ a simple, but not as powerful / useful IDE.
+- After downloading and installing Java I recommend also downloading and installing Eclipse, a powerful, but complex IDE or BlueJ a simple, less powerful IDE.
 You are free to use whatever IDE (JCreator, BlueJ, DrJava, Emacs, VI, Notepad and command line) you want, but I have support pages for Eclipse and BlueJ.

 - If you want to download the Java documentation.
 Go to the download page where you got the JDK.
 Expand the "Additional Resources" menu: